goldbergyoni/component-tests-workshop/README.md

 ### ✅ 4 Install IDE (editor)

-I highly recommend using VSCode editor in the course as it's lightweight and has a very rich plugins eco-sysem that we might use during our excercise.
+Any reputable editor is good.
+I personally use VSCode editor which is lightweight and has a very rich plugins eco-sysem.
 Simply visit the [downloads site](https://code.visualstudio.com/download) and choose the edition that suits your operations system.
 You may opt for any other editor that supports Node debugging and intellisense

 ### ✅ 4 Fork this repo